Introduction

 4. The Lenticels: Gas Exchange in Stems and Roots

 While leaves dominate the conversation, lenticels provide a secondary route for gas exchange in woody stems and roots.
-Day to day, these small, corky openings appear as raised, often lens‑shaped spots on the bark.
-Lenticels allow oxygen to reach the living cells of the cambium and secondary xylem, supporting respiration in tissues that are otherwise isolated from the atmosphere by thick layers of dead cells Small thing, real impact..
+In real terms, these small, corky openings appear as raised, often lens‑shaped spots on the bark.
+Lenticels allow oxygen to reach the living cells of the cambium and secondary xylem, supporting respiration in tissues that are otherwise isolated from the atmosphere by thick layers of dead cells It's one of those things that adds up..

 - In barkless or thin‑barked species, lenticels can be more numerous and larger, reflecting a higher demand for internal oxygen.